riak/riak.github.io/versioned_docs/version-2.0.4/using/reference/multi-datacenter/statistics.md

 Please note that many of these statistics will only appear on the current leader node.

-**Note**: All counts will be reset to 0 upon restarting Riak Enterprise.
+:::note All counts will be reset to 0 upon restarting Riak Enterprise.

 | Field                            | Description                                                                                                                                                                                              |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |